typescript-tipos-de-datos

 Understanding Types in TypeScript

-The types in TypeScript are the basic tool to define the characteristics and behavior of variables and objects in the code.
+Types in TypeScript are the basic tool for defining the characteristics and behavior of variables and objects in the code.

 Types allow us to specify what kind of values a variable can hold, what kind of arguments a function can receive, and what kind of value a function will return (among others).